jschwar4/NYC-Citibike/README.md

 # NYC-Citibike

+1. This analysis is designed to showcase the company's market position to potential investors, and to demonstrate the untapped markets that the business could grow into.

+2.
 Trip Duration
 <img width="1010" alt="Trip Duration" src="https://user-images.githubusercontent.com/90073490/147497027-685ded14-c868-4865-adbb-52e77688f8d7.png">
 The overwhelming majority of trips are short - under 20 minutes.